icgrp/estream4fccm2021/README.md

 ## Description
 This is a tutorial to show how to use software (SW) stream links and hardware (HW) stream links to connect 4 ARM cores and FPGA fabrics together.
 The 4 ARMs can communicate with each other by SW streams.
-The Fabrics can ARMs can communicate with each other by HW streams.
-For the demo, the data sent by core0 will go through core1, core2, core3 and final get back to core0, as figure below.
+The FPGA fabrics and ARMs can communicate with each other by HW streams.
+For this demo, the data sent by core0 will go through core1, core2, core3 and final get back to core0, as figure below.

 ![](/images/estream.png)

-By using SW streams, core0 will final get data_send*2*2-2.
+By using SW streams, core0 will final get data_send\*2\*2-2.
 If we use HW streams, the 'my_design' in the FPGA fabrics will add extra 10 to the data.
-By using HW streams, the core0 will finally get data_send*2*2-2+10.
+By using HW streams, the core0 will finally get data_send\*2\*2-2+10.

 ## Tutorial 1